ycrc/ycrc.github.io/docs/clusters-at-yale/data/transfer.md

 ### MobaXterm (Windows)

-[MobaXterm](/clusters-at-yale/access/#windows) is an all-in-one graphical client for Windows that includes a drag-and-drop transfer pane for each server you connect to by default.
+[MobaXterm](/clusters-at-yale/access/#windows) is an all-in-one graphical client for Windows that includes a transfer pane for each cluster you connect to.
+Once you have established a connection to the cluster, click on the "Sftp" tab in the left sidebar to see your files on the cluster.
+You can drag-and-drop data into and out of this page to upload and download, respectively.

 ### Cyberduck